The Survival Bandit Problem: Introduction

-In many applications though, the agent has an initial budget $B$, and every time he observes a reward $X_t^{\pi_t}$, his budget increases (or decreases) by $X_t^{\pi_t}$.
-The agent plays until the horizon $T$, unless its budget reaches $0$ before $T$ (in that case, he has to stop playing).
-An example of such an application is in portfolio selection in finance, where recent works have demonstrated the strong performance of classic MAB strategies (\citealp{hoffman}, \citealp{shen2}, \citealp{shen}), and in particular of risk-aware MAB strategies (\citealp{huo}).
-In the setting we consider, an investor has an initial budget $B$ to invest sequentially on $K$ securities (the arms).
-At every time step $t\leq T$, it selects a security $\pi_t$, receives a payoff $X_t^{\pi_t}$, and updates its budget by $X_t^{\pi_t}$.
-While an unsuccessful agent may blow its budget and stop playing after $O(B)$ time steps, a successful agent may play until the horizon $T$ and achieve a reward as large as $\Omega(T)$.
+While medicine testing was the original practical motivation for this work, portfolio selection in finance is another real-life application of S-MAB, where recent works have demonstrated the strong performance of classic MAB strategies (see, e.g., \citealp{hoffman}, \citealp{shen2} or \citealp{shen}), and in particular of risk-aware MAB strategies (see, e.g., \citealp{huo}).
+In the setting we consider, an investor has an initial budget $B>0$ to invest sequentially on one of $K$ securities (the arms).
+At every round $t\leq T$, the investor selects a security $\pi_t$, receives a payoff $X_t^{\pi_t}$ (which can be reinvested), and updates its budget by $X_t^{\pi_t}$.
+In this setting, a straightforward constraint is imposed on the unsuccessful investor who has to stop investing when it is ruined and has no more money to invest, i.e., $B + \sum_{s=1}^t X_s^{\pi_s}\leq 0$.
+Following this setting terminology, we will call the value $B$ ``budget'' and the first round $\tau$ such that $\sum_{t=1}^{\tau} X_t^{\pi_t} \leq -B$ if it exists ``time of ruin''.